Phish concert tours and festivals: 2017

 Phish began 2017 with a three-night destination show at the Barceló Maya Beach resort, in Playa del Carmen, Mexico, which ran from 13 to 15 January.

 Phish's summer tour in 2017 was a rather unconventional one and began with three nights at Chicago's Northerly Island, followed by isolated one-night performances in Fairborn and Pittsburgh, before the band got down to business.

 Keen to stay off the road as much as possible, Phish instead booked thirteen consecutive shows at Madison Square Garden.
 Known as the "Baker's Dozen", the shows ran from 21 July through 6 August.
 Partnering with Philadelphia's independent Federal Donuts, the band created a different theme for each night's show, based on the various flavors of donuts, and those who got in the door early were treated to a sample of that night's flavor.
 The shows' themes were Coconut, Strawberry, Red Velvet, Jam-Filled, Powdered, Chocolate, Cinnamon, Jimmies, Maple, Donut Holes, Lemon, Boston Cream, and Pink Glazed.
 Each night's setlist would tie in to the flavor somewhat, with both existing and newly learned songs making appearances (for example, the band performed Shuggie Otis' "Strawberry Letter 23" on "strawberry" night).
 Many of the shows would begin with a cover song performed a cappella, and it became a guessing game as to what songs may appear in a given night.
 Another feature of the Baker's Dozen was that, over the course of thirteen shows, Phish did not repeat a single song, performing 237 unique songs over the course of 26 sets of music, and they performed without any special guests.

 For their efforts, and because of the sheer number of times Phish has sold out the venue, Madison Square Garden installed a banner that commemorates the Baker's Dozen, which hangs in the arena with the other championship banners.

 For the seventh consecutive year, Phish returned to Dick's Sporting Goods Park, in Commerce City CO, for their annual Labor Day run.
-Once again foregoing the clever setlist game, the shows were heavy on improvisation and the result of a band still riding the momentum of the Baker's Dozen.
+Once again foregoing their boiler plate setlist, the shows were heavy on improvisation and the result of a band still riding the momentum of the Baker's Dozen.

 Phish concluded 2017 with a "long-awaited triumphant return" to Madison Square Garden for a four-show run that concluded on New Year's Eve.
 The gag this year was based on an aquatic theme, laid out in the song, "Soul Planet" (which was debuted that evening).
 The stage was transformed into a pirate ship, with sails, cannons, and a Phish-themed jolly roger flag.
 Audience members were given glowing bracelets that made the venue look like the sea.
 The remainder of the show contained songs that feature nautical themes.

 Songs debuted this year include "Everything's Right", "Leaves", "Love Is What We Are", "Corona", "Thread", "Tuesday", "Crazy Sometimes", "Marissa", "Rise/Come Together", "End Of Session", "Sunshine Of Your Feeling", "Most Events Aren't Planned", and "Soul Planet".